Denise P. Barlow: Denise P. Barlow Award

 The Denise P. Barlow Award for Best Thesis on Biological Mechanisms was created by the four research institutes with which Denise Barlow was closely associated while working in Vienna.
-The yearly academic talent award in her name was launched by the Research Institute of Molecular Pathology (IMP), where Barlow was a group leader, the Max Perutz Labs (MFPL), where she has been a professor, the Institute of Molecular Biotechnology (IMBA), which has provided laboratory space for some time, and the Research Center for Molecular Medicine (CeMM), where she has been ten years as principal investigator.
+The yearly academic talent award in her name was launched by the Research Institute of Molecular Pathology (IMP), where Barlow was a group leader, the Max Perutz Labs (MFPL), where she has been a professor, the Institute of Molecular Biotechnology (IMBA), which has provided laboratory space for some time, and the Research Center for Molecular Medicine (CeMM), where she spent the last ten years of her career as principal investigator.

 The committee which awards the prize worth €5000 once a year consists of seven people, the four scientific directors of the institutes and three additional scientists from various research areas.
 Together with the money prize a certificate featuring the name of the awardee, the prize and Denise P. Barlow's portrait (drawn by the Viennese artist Lisl Spurny) is given.
 The awardees must have performed their PhD studies in one of the institutes and their thesis should have provided insights into a biological mechanism in line with Denise Barlow's scientific interests.

 The first winners of the award in 2019 have been Julia Batki, an alumna from Julius Brennecke’s laboratory at IMBA for her thesis "Nuclear small RNA-guided silencing of transposable elements in Drosophila melanogaster" and Matthias Muhar, an IMP alumnus from the laboratory of Johannes Zuber for his thesis "Systematic dissection of gene-regulatory programs in leukemia".